 Create your account on The EMDSP link attached. https://licensingportal.mdsp.maryland.gov/MSPBridgeClient/#/home

 Answer pertinent questions on the application pertaining to your demographic, background and prerequisites.

 Get Live-Scan Fingerprints that are acceptable for the MD Wear and Carry.

 Upload any other needed documents

 Upload MD Score sheet that was given to you by your instructor.

 Submit your application.

 You may or may not have an interview where you are asked questions about your reasons.

 How do I get an MD Wear and Carry?

-The MD Wear and carry is pretty simple to get but there are certain steps that we need to follow because MD is a "May-Issue" state.
-This means that the state police "May-Issue" you a license if you have a good reason.
+The MD Wear and carry is pretty simple to get but there are certain steps that we need to follow because MD is a "May-Issue" state, although the state has suspended the good and substantial reason mandate.
 After this course completion, you will have the paperwork required to apply for an MD Wear and Carry license.
 Let us know what questions you may have.